 Under the Companion Animals Act 1998, all dog owners must Lifetime Register their pet.

 Microchipping is a way to permanently identify your pet.
 Microchips are about the size of a grain of rice and are inserted in the back of your pet's neck.
 This is done by your vet and is much the same as an immunisation injection and is very safe.
 The chip contains a series of numbers and no two chips have the same number.
-The numbers are read by scanners and the unique number will identify your pet through the Companion Animals Register.
+The numbers are read by scanners and the unique number will identify your pet through the NSW Pet Register.

 After your animal has been microchipped, you need to register at any local council or registered agent.